 - Are interested in or have finished toilet training.

 - Can jump, run, climb, pedal a tricycle, and kick a ball.

 - Have gained about 4.4 lb (2 kg) and grown about 3 in.
 (8 cm) since turning 3.

 - Can say their name, identify some basic colors, and match things that are the same (such as a pair of socks).

 - Can tell the difference between fantasy and reality.

-- Have mastered most grammar skills.
-They can speak in sentences with at least 5 or 6 words, tell stories, and sing songs.
+- Can speak in sentences with at least 5 or 6 words, tell stories, and sing songs.

 - Can stand on one foot, ride a tricycle, throw a ball overhand, and go up and down stairs without holding on to anything.